wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/selection-sort.md

 ## Pseudocode

-We loop through the array once.
+We loop through the array once. <br />
-For each iteration, we keep the index of seperation of the sorted and unsorted subarrays.
+For each iteration, we keep the index of seperation of the sorted and unsorted subarrays. <br />
-Then, we loop through the array, keeping the index of the minimum element.
+Then, we loop through the array, keeping the index of the minimum element. <br />
-Finally, we move that element to the end of the sorted subarray, and increment the index of seperation.
+Finally, we move that element to the end of the sorted subarray, and increment the index of seperation. <br />
-We keep doing this until we reach the end of the array, and print out the resulting array.
+We keep doing this until we reach the end of the array, and print out the resulting array. <br />

 ## Example Run

 Let's see the algorithm work on the first test case: `nums = [2, 0, 2, 1, 1, 0]`.
 This means `n = 6`.
 In the first iteration, we find the minimum value from index 0 to 5, which is 0.
 This value is moved to the 0th index. <br/>
 The array is now `nums = [0, 2, 2, 1, 1, 0]`.
 In the second iteration, we find the minimum value from index 1 to 5, which is 0.
-This value is moved to the 0th index. <br/>
+This value is moved to the 1st index. <br/>
 The array is now `nums = [0, 0, 2, 1, 1, 2]`.
 In the third iteration, we find the minimum value from index 2 to 5, which is 1.
-This value is moved to the 0th index. <br/>
+This value is moved to the 2nd index. <br/>
 The array is now `nums = [0, 0, 1, 2, 1, 2]`.
 In the fourth iteration, we find the minimum value from index 3 to 5, which is 1.
-This value is moved to the 0th index. <br/>
+This value is moved to the 3th index. <br/>
 The array is now `nums = [0, 0, 1, 1, 2, 2]`.
 In the fiftt iteration, we find the minimum value from index 4 to 5, which is 2.
-This value is moved to the 0th index. <br/>
+This value is moved to the 4th index. <br/>
 The array is still `nums = [0, 0, 1, 1, 2, 2]`.
 In the last iteration, we find the minimum value from index 5 to 5, which is 2.
-This value is moved to the 0th index. <br/>
+This value is moved to the 5th index. <br/>
 The array is still `nums = [0, 0, 1, 1, 2, 2]`.

 Now, let's look at the solution to the example question!